Risk of Ruin Calculator

 Who Is This For?

 Traders who want to know the mathematical probability of blowing their account given their current win rate, reward:risk ratio, and position sizing.
-Critical for prop firm traders with strict drawdown limits.
+Critical for prop firm traders with strict drawdown limits, where the ruin threshold is set by the account rules, not by preference.

 What Is Risk of Ruin?

 Risk of ruin is the probability that your trading account will decline to a level where you can no longer trade effectively.
-Even strategies with a positive expected value can blow up if position sizing is too aggressive.
+Even strategies with a positive expected value (profitable on average) can blow up if position sizing is too aggressive.

 The key insight: your win rate alone doesn't determine survival.
 A 60% win rate with 5% risk per trade can still have a significant chance of ruin, while a 45% win rate with proper position sizing and good risk:reward can be nearly indestructible.